Skip to content

 subtract(amount) #

-Returns a new Dinero object that represents the difference of this and an other object.
+Returns a new Dinero object that represents the difference of this and other.

 If the subtrahend is not a Dinero object, it will be transformed to one using the same currency.